 Surrounded by beautiful pine forests, the city isn’t what one would typically associate with Arizona.
 If you’re visiting in the winter months, there is even a ski resort nearby (Arizona Snowbowl) where you can hit the slopes!
 Nearby Sunset Crater is also a fantastic place to visit if you would like to see more of Arizona’s diverse geological landscape.

 Want to spend the night in Flagstaff?
-This stunning mountain cabin in a forest is a fantastic option!
+This stunning peaceful cottage in a forest is a fantastic option!

 The final stop before you reach Phoenix is the lovely town of Sedona.
 Located about 2.5 hours north of the Arizona capital and a short detour from the I-17, Sedona is one of the most beautiful places to visit in the state.